-How to Write a Check for United States Department of State
+How to Write a Check for Passport Fees?

 A check could be written for a whole amount or including cents.
 In other words, you may need to write a check with dollars and cents.
-So, you will see how to write a check with dollars and cents.
+So, you will see how to write a check with dollars and cents follow the steps below:

 Since you are writing your check to pay a debt, you will know how to write a check to a person or a company.
 Regardless of who the beneficiary will be, you must include a name and the amount you will pay.
 Also, the date and reason for writing the check.
 And finally, your signature for approval of the funds to be withdrawn and paid to the recipient.